-We see that we precisely get the conditions for the threshold and pseudo-threshold singularity.\\ Next, we consider the case of the second-type singularity for the bubble integral, which has been analysed in \cite{federbush1965note} too.
-The second-type singularity occurs when $S_1$, $S_2$ and $S_3$ are in the non-general position and $S_{1}$ and $S_{2}$ meet in the general position.
-Repeating the procedure as for the previous case and simplifying we get the following two equations
+Next, we consider the case of the second type singularity for the Bubble integral, which has been analysed in \cite{federbush1965note} as well.
+The second type of singularity occurs when $S_1$, $S_2$ and $S_3$ are in non-general position and $S_{1}$ and $S_{2}$ meet in general position.
+Using the first condition for surfaces meeting in a non-general position we get